tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 ## More Efficient DataFlow

-To work with larger datasets (or smaller networks, or more GPUS) you could be seriously bounded by CPU or disk speed of a single machine.
+To work with larger datasets (or smaller networks, or more GPUs) you could be seriously bounded by CPU or disk speed of a single machine.
+One way is to optimize the preprocessing routine (e.g. write something in C++ or use TF reading operators).
-Then it's best to run DataFlow distributely and collect them on the training machine.
+Another way to scale is to run DataFlow distributely and collect them on the training machine.
 E.g.:
 ```python
 # Data Machine #1, process 1-20: